MFDEV17/MFDEV17/README.md

 ## Skills:
 - Java 8+
-- TypeScript / JavaScript (I have no in-depth knowledge of these languages, I use them only for writing ReactJS applications)
+- TypeScript / JavaScript (No in-depth knowledge of these languages, I use them only for writing ReactJS applications)
 - ReactJS
 - Spring Boot
 - Spring Web / WebFlux